arturmatlega/instalguru-blog-en/_posts/2020-01-03-how-to-get-rid-of-a-bad-smell-from-your-sink.md

 {:.distinction.distinction-info.distinction-positive}

 It is very easy.
 Just pour a glass of baking soda into the drain and pour boiling water over it.
 After 15 minutes add another glass of soda and a glass of vinegar.
 The mixture will start to fizz up.
 Pour more boiling water after another 15 minutes.
 The clogged sink has no chance - the problem solved.
-Baking soda and vinegar for pipes is a commonly known and used method for many years.
+Baking soda and vinegar for pipes is a commonly known and frequently used method since many years.

-What else you can do to unclog the sink?
+What else can you do to unclog the sink?
 You could use the basic object which should be in every house - a plunger.
 It can be used both for kitchen and bathroom sinks. **How to unclog a sink?** Just press the cup to the drain.
 When the plunger forms a seal around the drain, just move the handle.
 The suction will move the clog.

 ### Chemicals for a clogged sink